CartoDB/academy/_app/_cartodbjs-and-external-apis/01-google-streetview.md

 </script>
 {% endhighlight %}

 That's it!
-For more information on Google's Street View Service, check out [Google's detailed documentation](https://developers.google.com/maps/documentation/javascript/streetview?hl=en).

 Here is the complete code for setting up the infowindow, make sure to add your Google API key for it to work:

 {% highlight html %}
 <!DOCTYPE html>